Mono4DGS-HDR: High Dynamic Range 4D Gaussian Splatting from Alternating-exposure Monocular Videos: Appendix

 \subsection{Limitations}

 Although our method achieves superior performance on monocular 4D HDR reconstruction, it still has some limitations.
 First, our method relies on the quality of 2D priors (depth, flow and track) to a certain extent.
 Inaccurate priors may lead to suboptimal results.
 For example, erroneous depth priors can cause incorrect scene geometry, while inaccurate flow/track priors can misguide the motion of dynamic Gaussians.
 Besides, the dynamic masks (epipolar error maps) derived from optical flow priors may also not be perfect, which can affect the separation of static and dynamic world Gaussians.
 Second, our method cannot handle the image blur caused by fast camera/object motion.
-Luckily, we observe that coping with blurry monocular videos in Gaussian splatting has been discussed in Deblur4DGS~\citep{Deblur4DGS} and Casual3DHDR~\citep{casualhdrsplat}, which provide possibilities to achieve deblurring and HDR reconstruction simultaneously in future.
+Luckily, we observe that coping with blurry monocular videos in Gaussian splatting has been discussed in Deblur4DGS~\citep{Deblur4DGS} and Casual3DHDR~\citep{casualhdrsplat}, which provide possibilities to achieve deblurring and HDR reconstruction simultaneously.
+Third, Our method fails to model the complex non-rigid motion due to the as-rigid-as-possible (ARAP) constraint, where we do not consider non-rigid deformation of dynamic objects.

+We also present qualitative examples in Fig.~\ref{fig:failure_case} that illustrate the typical failure cases mentioned above, including: (a) erroneous dynamic/static separation due to inaccurate optical flow estimation; (b) motion blur resulting from rapid camera or object motion; and (c) non-rigid deformation of burning fire.
+Although these limitations exist, they do not detract from our core contribution of introducing Mono4DGS-HDR for general monocular 4D HDR reconstruction.
+Our method demonstrates superior performance compared to existing approaches and performs well in most scenarios, as evidenced by extensive quantitative and qualitative results.
+Furthermore, the identified limitations offer valuable directions for future research.